 On the first day of competition he qualified 13th out of a field of 75.
 As the top 16 skiers get a second run he made finals.
 There is no carry-over from the first run and he finished 6th, which kept him in the hunt for a top-two finish.

 On Saturday he qualified 11th.
 It was an excellent accomplishment and was a great run.
 But anything less than a first or second on the final run was not going to cut it.
+He finally did it!!
 On the finals run he missed a first place finish by one hundredth of a point.
-He did it.
 He skied the run of his life under intense pressure.

 They took the top six skiers for a “super finals” and he did it again – he finished second by the smallest of margins.

 For all of us that have watched him compete it is hard to describe how great it was to see him pull this off after years of so much focused effort.
 His overall standing for the two days was 3rd.
 It wasn’t quite a guarantee but often a 3rd spot opens up on the US ski team and he had clearly elevated his game.
-A 3rd spot did open up – and the coaches gave it to someone else who he had soundly beaten.
+Then his dream came true.
+A 3rd spot opened up.
+But the coaches gave it to the 4th place finisher who he had soundly beaten.

 Five years ago he would have been out of his mind for weeks.
 Making the US ski team had consumed him for over half of his life.
 And he was upset – for about two days.
 By the time he told me a week later he had let it go and had enjoyed a wonderful holiday with his girlfriend and friends.
 I flew over the next weekend to ski with him and he really had moved on.
 We had a great few days together.
 The elephant’s noose